J. Michelle Childs: Court of appeals service

 In January 2021, U.S. Representative Jim Clyburn sent a letter to President Biden's transition team encouraging Biden to nominate Childs to the United States Court of Appeals for the District of Columbia Circuit.
 On December 23, 2021, Biden announced Childs as his nominee for that court, and her nomination was sent to the Senate on January 10, 2022.
 She was nominated to the seat to be vacated by Judge David S. Tatel, who announced his intent to assume senior status upon confirmation of a successor.
 On April 27, 2022, a hearing on her nomination was held before the Senate Judiciary Committee.
 On May 26, 2022, her nomination was reported out of committee by a 17–5 vote.
 On July 11, 2022, Majority Whip Dick Durbin filed cloture on her nomination.
 On July 14, 2022, the Senate invoked cloture on her nomination by a 58–33 vote.
 On July 19, 2022, her nomination was confirmed by a 64–34 vote.
 She received her judicial commission on July 25, 2022.

 Personal life

 Childs is married to Floyd Angus, a gastroenterologist, and they have one daughter.
-She is a Roman Catholic and serves as a trustee on the board of Columbia's St. Martin de Porres Catholic School.
+She is a Catholic and serves as a trustee on the board of Columbia's St. Martin de Porres Catholic School.